sshnaidm/virtainers/README.md

 docker run --privileged -v ~/.ssh/id_rsa.pub:/tmp/id_rsa.pub:ro --name fefora -d -t --ip 172.28.100.10 --network=virtual docker.io/virtainers/fedora:29
 ```
 Pay attention that specifying IP address works for your custom networks only, not for default one (``172.17.0.0/16``)

+#### For podman users
+The same problem as docker has (see section above) exists in podman setup.
+Podman creates interface ``cni0`` with IP
+address ``10.88.0.1/16`` and if you run podman in virtainer which ran by podman (not confusing at all) then networks
+will overlap and connectivity will break.
+So we need to do the same as we did with docker above - to create on our host
+a different network for podman.
+How to do it?

+Podman uses CNI networking and it's usually defined in ``/etc/cni/net.d``, for example in file
+``/etc/cni/net.d/87-podman-bridge.conflist``.
+Let's edit it:

+``sudo vim /etc/cni/net.d/87-podman-bridge.conflist``

+If we want just change default network for podman, let's replave it with new one (it will save all network options in
+podman command line).
+Replace ``cni0`` name of interface, which most likely already exists by ``cni1`` for example.
+Also
+change network range from ``"subnet": "10.89.0.0/16"`` to something different like ``"subnet": "10.99.0.0/16"``.
+After
+that make sure you don't run any containers in previous network: ``sudo podman rm -f -a``.
+Then you can delete old
+``cni0`` interface by: ``sudo ip link del cni0``.
+When you run podman now, the new interface ``cni1`` will be created on
+the fly and container will have address from a new IP range.
+Voila!

 **Using a custom network is strongly recommended while using virtainers to prevent possible clashes and networks overlaps.**